Eric-Kosovec/DougBot/README.md

 # DougBot
-Discord bot for the saddoug channel.<br/>
+Discord bot for the SadDoug Guild.<br/>

 ## Running/Development Prerequisites:<br/>
 Install Python version 3.7 or higher.
 While installing, check the button to add Python to PATH variable, otherwise it must be done manually.<br/>